Using Natural Language and Program Abstractions to Instill Human Inductive Biases in Machines: Instilling human inductive biases with language and programs

 \subsection{Grounding agents in language and program representations}

 In order to guide the agent to learn a human-like inductive bias, we introduce a \emph{task grounding term} to the loss function: $\textrm{loss} = L^{PPO}(\theta)+c_{task}L^{task}(\hat{\psi}_{\theta},\psi)$.
-Here $L^{PPO}(\theta)$ is the original PPO loss function, $\theta$ is the current model's parameters, $c_{task}$ is a hyperparameter coefficient that weights the task attribute loss $L^{task}$, $\psi$ is the task attribute, and $\hat{\psi}_{\theta}$ is the agent's prediction of the task attribute.
-The task attribute loss $L^{task}$ is the Mean Squared Error (MSE) between the agent's predicted and actual task attribute.
-This forces the agent to simultaneously predict an attribute of the hidden task state (i.e. the underlying board) as well as come up with the best possible action for the current observation (see Fig.~\ref{fig:grounding_figure}A).
+Here $L^{PPO}(\theta)$ is the original PPO loss function, $\theta$ is the current model's parameters, $c_{task}$ is a hyperparameter coefficient that weights the task embedding loss $L^{task}$ (see Fig. \ref{fig:grounding_figure}A for the types of task embeddings we used), $\psi$ is the task embedding, and $\hat{\psi}_{\theta}$ is the agent's prediction of the task embedding.
+The task embedding loss $L^{task}$ is the Mean Squared Error (MSE) between the agent's predicted and actual task embedding.
+This forces the agent to simultaneously predict an embedding of the hidden task state (i.e. the underlying board) as well as come up with the best possible action for the current observation (see Fig.~\ref{fig:grounding_figure}A).

 Like the Baseline RL agent in Fig.~\ref{fig:task_figure}A, we trained our learners on a training set from the human-generated boards and evaluated its performance on a held-out test set of human-generated and machine-generated boards.
 We trained different agents to predict different kinds of task embeddings during training (Fig.~\ref{fig:grounding_figure}A) based on language (both synthetic and human-generated language) and programs (both no library learning and library learning).
-We refer to co-training on predicting these auxiliary representations as `grounding' the agent on the corresponding representation, taking inspiration from work that trains agents to associate data in one modality (i.e. text instructions) to another (i.e. visual images) \citep{zhang2018grounding,yu2018guided, tsimpoukelli2021multimodal}.
+We refer to co-training on predicting these auxiliary representations as ``grounding'' the agent on the corresponding representation.
+The term ``grounding'' is often used in work that trains agents to associate data in one modality (i.e. text instructions) to another (i.e. visual images) \citep{roy2002learning,dindo2010probabilistic,vogel2010eye,liu2014probabilistic,zhang2018grounding,yu2018guided, tsimpoukelli2021multimodal}.
 We also co-trained on directly predicting a flattened version of the underlying board stimulus, which is equivalent to co-training the agent on an autoencoder loss.

 We set out to test whether grounding meta-learning agents on these task embeddings will result in them producing more human-like performance.
 We know humans perform better on GSP boards than control boards (Fig.~\ref{fig:task_figure}B), while the generic meta-RL agent does the opposite.
 Performing better on the GSP boards and worse on the control boards would therefore indicate more human-like behavior.
 To compare task performance across different task distributions or different models, we use a non-parametric bootstrap independent samples test to test for significance.